Prospective Students (New Applicants & Guests)

 •FAFSA on the Web: Access and complete your Renewal Free Application for Federal Student Aid (FAFSA).

-•You may also use your PIN to electronically sign your submitted FAFSA
+•You may also use your FSA ID to electronically sign your submitted FAFSA

 •Submitting corrections to your processed FAFSA.